 Consider implementing the steps outlined below to reduce the danger in the event of a fire and to keep your whole family organized and safe.

 - install smoke and carbon monoxide detectors - consider installing emergency service monitored detectors in case of a fire when you are away from home

 - change detector batteries at least twice annually and test them regularly

 - designate a “pet free area” around any fireplaces to prevent accidental burns

 - never leave a pet alone with an open flame

 - remove or cover stove knobs, discourage climbing on the kitchen counters

 - keep tagged collars on your pets or have the microchipped in case you are separated

-- create an evacuation plan for your family that includes your pets
+- create and practice an evacuation plan for your family that includes your pets

 - keep leashes, pet carriers, and treats near the door to make evacuating your pet easier